bbc/psammead/documentation/architecture-decision-records/ADR0001-i18n_library.md

 Features:
 * It can do what we want i.e format numbers, times and dates
-* Can run in both the browser and Node js so we will be covered when we finally work on * ding SPA support )
+* Can run in both the browser and Node js so we will be covered when we finally work on adding SPA support )
 * Supports fetching of config files from a remote source e.g S3
 * Seems like it was built for a specific reason; supporting translations in Vanilla JS.
-As * ’ll be using React components, I don’t think we have to worry about this.
+As we’ll be using React components, I don’t think we have to worry about this.

 Support:
 * Quick responses on both issues and Pull requests